On the Universality of Self-Supervised Learning: Additional Experiments

 \subsection{Unsupervised Learning}

 In this section, we present additional results of the unsupervised learning experiments.
 Specifically, Table \ref{tab:1} shows the results on four small-scale datasets.
 We can observe that applying the proposed GeSSL framework significantly outperforms the state-of-the-art (SOTA) methods on all four datasets.
 Table \ref{tab:1} shows the results on four small-scale datasets.
-Table \ref{tab:appendix_imagenet100} provides the full comparison results of our proposed GeSSL on the medium-scale dataset, i.e., ImageNet-100.
 The results still demonstrate the proposed GeSSL's ability to enhance the performance of self-supervised learning methods, achieving significant improvements over the original models on all baselines.
 Moreover, applying our GeSSL framework to all four types of representative SSL models as described in Section \ref{sec:2}, including SimCLR, MoCo, BYOL, Barlow Twins, SwAV, and DINO, achieves an average improvement of 3\% compared to the original frameworks.
 Table \ref{tab:appendix_imagenet} provides the comparison results of our proposed GeSSL on a large-scale dataset, i.e., ImageNet.
 The results show that, (i) the self-supervised learning model applying GeSSL achieves the state-of-the-art result (SOTA) performance under all epoch conditions; and (ii) after applying the proposed GeSSL, the self-supervised learning models consistently outperforms the original frameworks in terms of average classification accuracy at 100, 200 and 400 epochs.
 For 1000 epochs, VICRegL + GeSSL yields the best result among other state-of-the-art methods, with an average accuracy of 78.72\%.

 \paragraph{More recent methods} The effect of GeSSL is reflected in the performance improvement when applying it to the SSL baselines.
 The experimental results above have demonstrated that after the introduction of GeSSL, the effects of all SSL baselines have been significantly improved.
 These results have shown the outstanding effectiveness and robustness of GeSSL.
 The SSL baselines we use cover all SOTA methods on the leaderboard of the adopted benchmark datasets (before submission).
 The methods proposed in 2023-24 mainly are variants of the currently used comparison baselines.